Parliament Fire Shifts S.Africa State-of-the-nation To Backup Venue - UrduPoint

 President Ramaphosa, who was 37 years old when Mandela was released, "will address the nation from the City Hall, 32 years since that historic occasion in 1990," parliament said in the statement.

-It took more than 70 hours to extinguish the blaze which tore through the wood-panelled assembly chamber where parliamentary debates are held.
+It took more two days to extinguish the blaze which tore through the wood-panelled assembly chamber where parliamentary debates are held.

+A preliminary report by the city of Cape Town established that the "wall panelling and decor materials" compounded the risk of fire.

+The report released on Friday also found that "sprinklers did not activate" and that they were last serviced in 2017, missing a February 2020 scheduled service.

 No casualties were reported in the fire, but the extensive damage has shaken the country.